Learning How To Understand Cultural Differences

 How Cultures Differ

 There are many different areas of the world, and none of them are quite the same.
 The amount of rainfall can greatly affect how a culture forms.
-Crops are easier to grow, people need less land, and they are used to seeing their neighbors in an area where there is plenty of water.
+Crops are easier to grow, people need less land, and they are used to seeing their neighbours in an area where there is plenty of water.
 Desert dwellers often must have large areas to grow food, so the culture that develops might be a cooperative one where many people share responsibility for an area, or they might be nomadic.
 Traveling to trade food items could be an important part of their cultural heritage.

 People Look Different

 Where the sun is shining every day, people tend to have darker skin.
 This is a physical difference on the outside, but it does not affect people on the inside.
-It has been a factor between people of different cultures and areas in the past, but modern students are taught in assemblies KS2 that people from equatorial regions are not necessarily any different than those who were born and raised in northern areas of the globe.
+It has been a factor between people of different cultures and areas in the past, but modern students are taught in assemblies KS2 Powerpoints that people from equatorial regions are not necessarily any different than those who were born and raised in northern areas of the globe.
 While they might look very different from each other, the basics needs for food, shelter and clothing still exist.
 Cultural differences are due mainly to the fact that people in warmer climates spend more time outdoors than those who must suffer through freezing winters.

 Cultural and Industrial Development

 There are many different levels of culture in the world, and it is mainly graded on the amount of industrial development within a culture.
 It might seem a harsh way to judge others, but it has become a standard within the modern world.
-Understanding that not all cultures are equal does not mean a less developed culture is any less valuable, and Primary Works has an assembly presentation that will assist students with learning this important fact about cultures from around the world.
+Understanding that not all cultures are equal does not mean a less developed culture is any less valuable, and Primary Works has an primary assemblies presentations that will assist students with learning this important fact about cultures from around the world.

 There are and generally will be many differences between different cultures, but they should be celebrated as a way to enhance the world.
 Educators have been teaching this concept for many years, and it has finally begun to sink in as students can become better connected through electronic media.
 For students who are studying cultural differences and their impact on societies, formal learning is an entryway for them to explore and understand the traditions behind many different cultures.
 They can then appreciate how the differences are created as well as how they enhance the fabric of life on Earth.